virtual-labs/exp-geometrical-constructions-dei/experiment/aim.md

-#### To construct various geometrical shapes, lines and polygons with the help of methods and rules of construction.
+#### To construct various geometrical shapes, lines and polygons with the help of standard methods and construction rules.